zhilizheng/SBayesRC/README.md

 ## Resources
 Download the resources and decompress by unzip:
 * [Baseline model 2.2](https://drive.google.com/drive/folders/1cq364c50vMw1inJBTkeW7ynwyf2W6WIP?usp=sharing) (unzip to ANNOT_FILE): functional annotation information for 8M SNPs from baseline model 2.2 ([Márquez-Luna 2021](https://doi.org/10.1038/s41467-021-25171-9)).
-Customized annotation should be provided in the same format with the first two columns as SNP and Intercept (all 1)
+Customized annotation should be provided in the same format with the first two columns as SNP and Intercept (all 1); binary annotation input as 0 and 1 (in the functional category); continous annotation could be input as its raw value.
 * LD refernce (unzip to LD_PATH): [UKB Imputed](https://drive.google.com/drive/folders/1ZTYv_qlbb1EO70VVSSQFaEP9zH7c9KHt?usp=sharing), [UKB HapMap3](https://drive.google.com/drive/folders/1YTnw1cY-TZfAnLjuwF6wsVHdM4DOXA_G?usp=sharing).
 We suggest to download imputed LD same ancestry as your GWAS summary data.

-We will provided functions to generate LD from customized genotypes in the future.
+We will integrate functions to generate LD from customized genotypes soon.

 # How to run
 The complete code can be copied from "Example code" section below directly, this section could be skipped.